AshridgeTechnologies/elemento/stories/Backlog.md

 - Clean old files from generated code dir

 ### The Rest
+- Tools can be included or excluded from deployment
 - Server side HTML generation using same or similar elements as on client
 - Show element notes when hover in navigator
 - Table of Contents